shsagir/play-area-sync/docs/private-composer-repos.md

 ---

 template:    article
-reviewed:    2016-01-22
+reviewed:    2016-04-22
 title:       How to use private Composer repos with SSH keygen
 naviTitle:   Private Composer repos
 lead:        Generate a unique SSH key-pair for your App on fortrabbit to use private Composer repos.
 group:       Kitchen_sink

-otherVersionLinks:
+stack:       all
-    - private-composer-repos-old
+oldLink:     private-composer-repos-old

 tags:
     - git